From Static Designs to Dynamic Experiences

 Context-Sensitive Forms

-The AI agent analyses the content type and generates an optimised input form featuring exactly the fields relevant to this context.
+The AI agent analyses the content type and generates an optimised input form with exactly the fields relevant to that context.

 Intelligent Dashboards

-Dynamic admin dashboards that adapt to the user's role and current tasks.
-Relevant metrics, shortcuts, and actions available on demand.
+Dynamic admin dashboards that adapt to the user's role and current tasks, surfacing relevant metrics, shortcuts, and actions on demand.

 SEO Assistant

-An AI agent analyses page content in real-time and generates an interactive UI with concrete optimisation suggestions and direct editing options.
+An AI agent analyses page content in real time and generates an interactive UI with concrete optimisation suggestions and inline editing options.

 Architecture Overview